 |1.
 If I need to communicate with the court, how should I proceed? |

-Attorneys and pro se litigants may communicate ex parte with the court only for scheduling or procedural questions, or for matters that are traditionally handled ex parte, i.e. requests for temporary restraining order and Criminal Justice Act matters.
+Attorneys and pro se litigants may communicate ex parte with the court only for scheduling or for matters that are traditionally handled ex parte, i.e. requests for temporary restraining order and Criminal Justice Act matters.
 When appropriate, litigants may communicate with the court by telephone or in writing.

 2. How can I determine the status of a pending motion?

 It is unlikely the court would be able to give a party an exact release date for any order.
 All motions will be ruled on as soon as possible.

 3. If I need a trial or hearing continued, whom should I contact, and do I need to file a written request?

 Requests for continuance are not favored.
 Persons requesting a continuance must file a motion with the Clerk of Court and serve it on opposing parties stating with particularity the reason the request is being made and including the additional information required by the Local Rules.
 If the moving party also requests a continuance of other deadlines in the case, the party must so specify in the motion.
 In addition, a copy of the request should be hand delivered or sent by e-mail to the court and opposing counsel/pro se litigant.
 In an extreme emergency, the party may call the Judge's judicial assistant before filing a motion to continue and request an expedited hearing.
 Attorneys should assume a motion to continue a proceeding or deadline will not be granted and should continue their preparation while the motion to continue is pending.

 4. If I need to have a motion set for hearing, what procedure should I follow?